 Originally from Canada I migrated to Japan during the mid 1980’s, married and spent many years there before relocating to Oz in 1995.
 I’ve studied the fighting arts since childhood and decided early on, “to live my dream?”
 I was able to successfully transform a passion into a profession and have never regretted taking that chance; now, I’m dedicated to helping other like-minded enthusiasts achieve their dream.
 “The pathway bridging desire to success is discipline.”

 I’m competitive by nature, a trait reflected in pretty much everything I do.
 I love my work, am a positive person and believe that success is not a destination but rather a state of mind.
-I’m married to a remarkable woman [Yuriko], and we have two great kids; Bianca [a Scientist] and Taylor [currently studying Law at UQ].
+I’m married to a remarkable woman [Yuriko], and we have two great kids; Bianca [a Scientist] and Taylor [a Lawyer].

 I am a Japan-accredited instructor [Hanshi 9th Dan/範士9段], writer and founding director of the International Ryukyu Karate Research Society/琉球唐手術国際研究会…est 1989 in Japan.
 My publications include, ‘The Bubishi,” “Classical Kata of Okinawan Karate,” “Ancient Okinawan Martial Arts, Volumes 1 & 2,” “Tales of Okinawa’s Great Masters,” “Tanpenshu” [Funakoshi Gichin's Finest Work], “Karate, My Art” [Motobu Choki's Finest Work], numerous articles/papers, etc., and a collection of educational DVDs, which focus upon the nature and application of my historical and technical studies of, “The Old-Ways.“